-Oskar Blues has gained recognition around the country, for creating classic and creative craft beers in Colorado originally.
-Sticking with making fresh mountain brews, the subsequent taproom was set right in Brevard.
-They’re most known for making tasty taps that actually come in a can, like their fan favorite flagships Dale’s Pale Ale and Mama’s Little Yella Pils.
+Oskar Blues has gained recognition around the country for creating classic and creative craft beers in Colorado initially.
+They make fresh mountain brews, and the subsequent taproom was set right in Brevard.
+They’re most known for making tasty taps that come in a can, like their fan-favorite flagships Dale’s Pale Ale and Mama’s Little Yella Pils.

-However, their specialty brews are always innovative and exciting, like the Death by King Cake, a NOLA inspired herb and spice beer, and the now year-round Guava Rodeo American Session Sour.
-Get a peek behind the scenes of this impressive operation with the daily brewery tour and tasting, or go to just enjoy a few pints in the spacious and industrial setting both inside and out.
-The menu here is also full of mouthwatering eats, from Carolina BBQ to Burgers.
+However, their specialty brews are always innovative and exciting, like the Death by King Cake, a NOLA-inspired herb and spice beer, and the now year-round Guava Rodeo American Session Sour.
+Get a peek behind the scenes of the impressive operation with a daily brewery tour and tasting.
+Or head to their taproom to enjoy a few pints in the spacious and industrial setting.
+The menu is also full of mouthwatering eats, from Carolina BBQ to Burgers.

 UpCountry Brewing Brevard

 The Dill Pickle Gose is a must-try for any adventurous imbibers (it’s even won some awards).
-We were also quite taken with the Mak on This, Honey Lavender Imperial Pilsner.
+We also love the Mak on This and Honey Lavender Imperial Pilsner beers.
 Both were like nothing else we’ve tried before.
 Their classics, like the SCAMper IPA, are also delicious for the less daring drinkers.
 There’s usually a food truck on-site to pair some bites with your pints.

 Ecusta Brewing Company

 Ecusta means “get distance,” which makes sense as the theme of this beautiful brewery is the great outdoors in Brevard.
-It’s set right at the entrance of the picturesque Pisgah National Forest and has become a must-visit for well-earned post-hike brews.
-It’s certainly earned its spot on this breweries in Brevard article as almost everyone that steps in here loves it.
-They have something for every palette and preference here, from hoppy to fruity to dark.
+It’s set right at the picturesque Pisgah National Forest entrance and has become a must-visit for well-earned post-hike brews.
+It’s certainly earned its spot as a great brewery in Brevard as almost everyone that steps in here love it.
+They have something for every palette and preference, from hoppy to fruity to dark.